-Table~\ref{tab:diverted_model} shows the ML estimates of the parameters $\alpha$ and $\delta$ of model~\eqref{eq:air_probit} after 15 and 20 IWLS iterations using the bounded-memory procedures in Section~\ref{sec:bmem_al} as implemented in the \texttt{biglm} R package \citep{lumley:2020}, using chunks of $c = 10, 000$ observations and $\epsilon = 10^{-3}$.
+Table~\ref{tab:diverted_model} shows the ML estimates of the parameters $\alpha$ and $\delta$ of model~\eqref{eq:air_probit} after 15 and 20 IWLS iterations using the bounded-memory procedures in Section~\ref{sec:bmem_al} as implemented in the \texttt{biglm} R package \citep{lumley:2020}, using chunks of $c = 10\, 000$ observations, $\epsilon = 10^{-3}$ for the convergence criteria in Section~\ref{sec:iwls_adj}, and setting $\beta^{(0)}$ to a vector of $37$ zeros.
 The estimates and estimated standard errors for $\alpha$ and the components of $\delta$ grow in absolute value with the number of IWLS iterations, which is typically the case when the maximum likelihood estimates are infinite \citep[see, for example,][for such behaviours in the case of multinomial logistic regression]{lesaffre+albert:1989}.
 The ML estimates for the other parameters do not change in the reported accuracy as we move from 15 to 20 IWLS iterations; see Table~\ref{tab:diverted_model_all} of the Supplementary Materials document for estimates for all parameters.
 In contrast, mBR and mJPL return finite estimates for all parameters by declaring convergence before reaching the limit of allowable iterations, for both their one- and two-pass implementations.
-As expected by the discussion in Section~\ref{sec:mem_cpu}, the one-pass implementations require about $58\%$ of the time that the two-pass implementations require.
-No memory issues have been encountered obtaining the ML, mJPL and mBR fits, even when the fits were re-computed on a Ubuntu virtual machine with 2 cores and 2GB and 4GB of RAM, where also no swapping took place.
+As expected by the discussion in Section~\ref{sec:mem_cpu}, the one-pass implementations require about $58\%$ of the time per iteration that the two-pass implementations require.
+The fact that, for this particular data set, the one- and two-pass implementations of mBR and mJPL required the same number of iterations is a coincidence and is not necessary the case for other data sets.
+No memory issues have been encountered obtaining the ML, mJPL and mBR fits, even when the fits were re-computed on Ubuntu virtual machines with 2 cores and 2GB and 4GB of RAM, where also no swapping took place.